GigaSpaces-ProfessionalServices/ps-toolkit/ps-std-scripts/README.md

 #### Benefits

-##### Environment portability (ops teams frequently copy the previous teams' installation directory to a new environment or set of environments belonging to the 'new' team as XAP is expanded in the account)
+##### Environment portability

+Ops teams frequently copy previous teams' installation directory to a new environment or set of environments belonging to the 'new' team as XAP use expands

 ##### Log management